MicrosoftDocs/azure-docs/articles/logic-apps/handle-long-running-stored-procedures-sql-connector.md

 ---
-title: Handle stored procedure execution timeout in the SQL connector
+title: Handle long-running stored procedures in the SQL connector
-description: How to work with long-running stored procedures that exceed the SQL connector's timeout limit for Azure Logic Apps
+description: How to handle stored procedures that time out when using the SQL connector in Azure Logic Apps
 services: logic-apps
 ms.suite: integration
 ms.reviewer: camerost, logicappspm